taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

 > On Page 4, after mentioning that the rotation angle is assumed to be measured by a sensor it might be good to also mention an example (e.g. an angular acceleration sensor as mentioned later at the end of Section 3).

 Thank you for pointing out an unclear point.
-We have added an example of the sentence at the end of the first paragraph in Section 2.
+We have added an example of the sentence at the end of the first paragraph in Section 2 (Page 4 in the revised manuscript).

 > In Figure 3, (b) and (c) appear to be identical.
 > Please clarify if this is intended.

-The figure was not the same, but rather two separate drawings to show the rotation of the microphones.
+The two figures (Figure 3 (b) and (c) in the first manuscript) showed the placement before and after the circular microphone array is rotated and are not identical.
-We acknowledge that the two figures are confusing as pointed out.
+As pointed out, however, we acknowledge that the two figures are confusing.
-Figure 3 (b) in the revised manuscript has been combined into one figure.
+We have removed the two figures and added a new figure (Figure 4 (b) in the revised manuscript) to show the rotation more clearly.

 > Please also clarify what the numbers refer to next to the square outlining the CMA i.e. 3.025, 3.000 and 2.975 in the vertical direction and the 3 numbers in the horizontal direction.

-The numbers in the figure are used to represent the coordinates of the center of the microphone array in metre.
+The numbers in the figure represent the coordinates of the center of the circular microphone array in meters.
+However, because we felt that this would complicate the figure and hinder understanding, we removed the numbers from the figure.
-An explanation for that has been added to the caption of Figure 3 in the revised manuscript.
+Instead, we added their explanation in the caption of Figure 4(b).

 > From results in Figures 4 and 5 it appears that the performance when using a forgetting factor of 0.9 are quite similar for each method.

 Thank you for your helpful comment.
+In online AuxIVA, setting the forgetting factor $\alpha$ to smaller value is equivalent to reducing the contribution of past data.
+This results in faster convergence and tracking of the microphone array rotation but tends to limit the separation performance.
+The result with a forgetting factor $\alpha$ of 0.9 clearly demonstrates that tendency.
+We believe that each method performs similarly in this case because the separation performance of all methods is immediately saturated.
-We have added an explanation for that in Section 5.2.
+We have added an explanation for that in Section 5.2 (Page 15 in the revised manuscript).

 > Please clarify this and also if the error bars, which appear overlapping, represent confidence intervals or some other quantity.